MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 };
 ```

-The code does nothing more than posting a new **Title Event** whenever a **Photon** callback is invoked.
+The code does nothing more than posting a new title event whenever a Photon callback is invoked.
 Being of no use in production, this example will let us clearly see how the callbacks are invoked.

-Extend the **PlayFabAuthenticator** script by including new example code that will raise custom **Event**, and set custom room property.
+Extend the **PlayFabAuthenticator** script by including new example code that will raise custom event, and set custom room property.
 The extended version also utilizes an **Awake** method to not destroy object between scene loads.

 ```csharp
 using System.Collections.Generic;